amandefasano/eco-bliss-bath/README.md

 ## Project's installation
 1. Download or clone the repository
-2. From a terminal opened in the project folder, run the command : `sudo docker-compose up --build`
+2. From a terminal opened in the project folder, run the command : `docker compose up --build`
 3. Open the site in your browser: http://localhost:8080

 ## Launching Cypress tests